csoren/C64MEGA65/doc/cartridges.md

 exiting the machine language monitor with `x`, the C64 does not continue where it left off.

-### Known issue with all utility cartridges: Reset button
+### Known issue with all utility cartridges (pre-2024 MEGA65): Reset button

+If you have a MEGA65 that was built in 2024 or later, reset buttons are supposed to work as expdected.

-The reset button does not work.
+Otherwise, the reset button will not work.
 The reason is that the MEGA65's R3 and R3A board's electronic cannot sense the reset signal of any cartridge inserted into the Expansion Port.

 GeoRAM